gameeapp/gamee-emulator/README.md

 ## Contribute

-If you want to contribute, please feel free to use [Github issue tracker](https://github.com/gameeapp/gamee-emulator/issues) of this repository.
+If you want to contribute, please feel free to use the [Github issue tracker](https://github.com/gameeapp/gamee-emulator/issues) of this repository.